EanNewton/FamBot/README.md

 Or, clone the the project to a local directory and launch it with:
 `pipenv run python3 main.py`
+You will need a bot token from the Discord Developer portal as well as one from Wolfram, placed into ./.env

 # List of Commands <a name = "commandlist"></a>
 + [!help](#!help)